25thOliver/Crypto-Data-Pipeline/README.md

    - No impact on database performance

 4. **Apache Kafka**
-   - Message queue that handles real-time data streaming
-   - Receives change events from Debezium
-   - Ensures data reliability and scalability
-   - Acts as a buffer between data collection and storage
+   Kafka acts as a real-time buffer between Debezium and Cassandra, ensuring data reliability.
+If Cassandra goes down, no data is lost.
+Kafka stores all chnage events until Cassandra comes back online.

 5. **Cassandra Sink Connector**
-   - Consumes change events from Kafka topics
-   - Writes data to Apache Cassandra for fast analytical queries
+   The Cassandra Sink Connector (Datastax) continuously listens to Kafka topics and mirrors every change into Cassandra table that match the PostgreSQL schema.

 6. **Apache Cassandra**
    - Fast, distributed database optimized for time-series data